Monthly Archives: March 2017

 Most greenhouses have to be both practical and aesthetically pleasing.
 That's because they are usually a focal point in a garden’s design.
 And so they should be – a wooden greenhouse bursting with sun ripened tomatoes is a joy to behold.

 Obviously, you have to stay legal so always check with your local council to see if any permissions are needed before erecting any building.
-Have a chat with the neighbours at the same time – get everyone on board and the whole process is easier.
+As guidelines can vary dep

 It is false economy to plonk a brand new shed directly on the soil.
 It is inevitable that the soil will move, causing the shed to tip, slope and slant.
 The door won't open or shut correctly and, if made of wood, water will ingress causing premature rotting.
 You need a shed base and it’s best to do it before your shed goes down.